- Amazon is quickly growing into a marketplace for big brands and professional sellers

 eBay prefers payment through PayPal, but all major credit and debit cards are accepted.
 Other than cash payments, wire transfers are also accepted.
 Cash on delivery in certain regions is also done.
 Personal cheques, cashier’s cheques, and money orders are also listed as other payment methods but most sellers will wait for them to get cleared before dispatching items.

 Amazon's answer to PayPal is their own branded Amazon Pay.
 But it also accepts all major credit and debit cards.
-You can also use Amazon.com store card, but only with some merchants.
+You can also use an Amazon store card, but only with some merchants.

-The pros and cons of using Amazon and eBay:
+Here are the pros and cons of using both platforms.

 - You can take advantage of the large traffic on Amazon and increase your sales.